esphome/esphome-docs/components/lvgl/widgets.rst

 .. figure:: /components/lvgl/images/lvgl_align.png
     :align: center

 - **group** (*Optional*, string): The name of the group of widgets which will interact with a  :doc:`/components/sensor/rotary_encoder`.
 In every group there is always one focused widget which receives the encoder actions.
 You need to associate an input device with a group.
 An input device can send key events to only one group but a group can receive data from more than one input device.
+If no group is specified for a widget or an encoder, an unnamed default group will be assigned, so in most cases where only one encoder is used it will not be necessary to explicitly specify a group.
 - **layout** (*Optional*): See :ref:`lvgl-layouts` for details.
 Defaults to ``NONE``.
 - **styles** (*Optional*, :ref:`config-id`): The ID of a *style definition* from the main component configuration to override the theme styles.
 - **theme** (*Optional*, list): A list of styles to apply to the widget and children.
 Same configuration option as at the main component.